Pontifical Catholic University of Peru: History

-In 1949, the university obtained its autonomy from the laws of the National University of San Marcos, which it was governed, according to Law 11003.
+In 1949, the university obtained its autonomy from the National University of San Marcos, by which it had been governed, according to Law 11003.

-In 1953, the Riva-Agüero Institute was inaugurated, in honor of the great benefactor of the university.
+In 1953, the Riva-Agüero Institute was inaugurated, in honor of its benefactor.
 In 1959, the School of Religious Studies and the Faculty of Agronomy were created.
 Years later, the Faculty of Agronomy was deactivated and its students were transferred to the National Agrarian University.
-In the period between 1953 and 1962, the Catholic University was associated with the main international organizations of universities, among which are the International Federation of Catholic Universities and the International Association of Universities.
-In the 1960s, the university moved from La Recoleta to the new buildings at Fundo Pando in San Miguel.
+Between 1953 and 1962, the Catholic University was associated with the main international organizations of universities, among which are the International Federation of Catholic Universities and the International Association of Universities.
+In the 1960s, the university moved from La Recoleta to new buildings at Fundo Pando in San Miguel.

+It was granted the character of a national institution on 8 April 1960 with the enactment of Law 13417.

 In 1961, the Theater of the Catholic University of Lima was created, with Ricardo Blume as director and unique professor.
 In 1986, four large packages containing thousands of papers related to Martín Adán were delivered to the university.

 In 1992, the Center for Services and Technology Transfer (acronym: CTT-PUCP), currently INNOVAPUCP, was created, aimed at channeling the technological offer of the Catholic University in consultancies to public and private entities in the country.
 In 1994, the Cultural Center was inaugurated.

-In 1996, together with four of the most important private universities in the country, they created the Consortium of Universities (Consorcio), and years later, together with some regional public universities, the PUCP formed the Peruvian Network of Universities – RPU.
-In 1997, the first edition of Elcine is celebrated, ten years later would change its name to Festival of Lima.
+In 1996, it joined with four of the most important private universities in the country to create the Consortium of Universities (Consorcio), and years later, together with some regional public universities, the PUCP formed the Peruvian Network of Universities (RPU).
+In 1997, the first edition of Elcine is celebrated, which ten years became the Festival of Lima.

 In 2000, the CENTRUM Business School was founded and in 2002, the Faculty of Architecture and Urbanism.
 In 2005, the specialty of political science and government, and the faculty of management and senior management were created.